Rocio Gonzalez, Executive Director and Riverkeeper

-Pía Weber Salazar, Volunteer Attorney
+Pía Weber Salazar, Legal Investigator

 Pia is a Chilean attorney with a law degree from Pontificia Universidad Católica de Valparaíso, specializing in Administrative Law and Environmental Law.
 Pia is currently pursuing a Masters in Law (LLM) at the University of Melbourne, where she studies environmental law and is helping Futaleufu Riverkeeper research legal tools for the protection of wild and scenic rivers in Australia, including the Queensland Wild Rivers Act.
 Previously, Pia worked as advisory attorney for the Ministry of the General Secretariat of the Presidency and as Fund Analyst for Chile’s Transparency Council.
 She is a member of the Chilean Free-Flowing Rivers Network, sitting on the Research Committee.

 Jane Koopman, Kayak Stewards Alliance